Find Trade Colleges

 • Confer with other supervisors to coordinate operations and activities within or between departments.

-Below is a list of the skills most Production and Operating Worker Supervisors say are important on the job.
+These are the skills Production and Operating Worker Supervisors say are the most useful in their careers:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.